gvwilson/thirdbit/src/fiction/iffy/index.md

 The dark gray stones were slippery under her boots wherever shadows hid ice from the summer sun.
-A few patches of lichen clung to them here and there, and the faded remains of orange survey marks showed that someone or something had been there before.
+A few patches of lichen clung to them, and the faded remains of orange survey marks showed that someone or something had been there before.
 She clambered up the pile,